aabccd021/tiny-cookie-session/README.md

 This library does not handle cookie serialization and parsing.

 You need to do it outside this library, by using your web framework's built-in functionality or a third-party library.

-if you use [Bun Cookie](https://bun.sh/docs/api/cookie) or [cookie](https://www.npmjs.com/package/cookie), you can directly use `value` and `option` as argumets to serialize the cookie.
+If you use [Bun Cookie](https://bun.sh/docs/api/cookie) or [cookie](https://www.npmjs.com/package/cookie), you can directly use `value` and `options` as arguments to serialize the cookie.

 ```ts
 import * as tcs from "tiny-cookie-session";